Fortress of Luxembourg: Development and use as fortress

 The reinforcement of the fortifications which had begun in 1320 under John the Blind continued until the end of the 14th century.
 In 1443 Philip the Good and his Burgundian troops took the city in a surprise attack by night.
 This started a period of foreign rule for Luxembourg, which had been elevated from a County to a Duchy in 1354 by Charles IV.
 Integrated into the territory of the Netherlands, it would be drawn into the duel between Valois-Bourbons and Habsburgs over the next few centuries, and was ruled by the Burgundians, the French, and the Spanish and Austrian Habsburgs.
 During this time the fortress was continually expanded and extended, and adapted to the military requirements of the day.
 The casemates, constructed by the Spanish and Austrians, are of particular note.

 By marriage, the fortress passed in 1447 to the Austrian Habsburgs along with all Burgundian possessions.
 In 1542, the French troops of Francis I took the fortress, which was soon retaken by troops of the Holy Roman Empire.
 Around 1545, Italian and Dutch engineers under Holy Roman Emperor Charles V built the first bastions, linked by curtain walls, on the site of the current Boulevard Roosevelt and Boulevard Royal.
 The ditch was enlarged from 13 to 31 metres.
 Ravelins were also added.

 Spanish rule

 Later, when the Spanish occupied the city, the aggressive policy of French King Louis XIV from 1670 led to the construction of additional fortifications.
-(See also War of Devolution and War of the Reunions) With a French attack seeming imminent, the Spanish engineer Louvigny constructed several fortified towers in front of the Glacis from 1672, such as the Peter, Louvigny, Marie and Berlaimont Redoubts; he also built the first barracks in the city.
+With a French attack seeming imminent, the Spanish engineer Louvigny constructed several fortified towers in front of the glacis from 1672, such as the Peter, Louvigny, Marie and Berlaimont redoubts; he also built the first barracks in the city.
 This formed a second line of defence around the city.
-Louvigny also envisaged constructing works on the other side of the Pétrusse and Alzette valleys, but the Spaniards lacked the funds for this.
+Louvigny also considered constructing works on the other side of the Pétrusse and Alzette valleys, but the Spaniards lacked the funds for this.
 He had, however, anticipated what the French would do after 1684.